 How to Pick Batting Cage Width

-Standard width for batting cages is around 12 to 14 feet.
+The standard width for batting cages is around 12 to 14 feet.
 Younger players who are still developing their skills will find sufficiency in 12-foot wide tunnels.
 Bigger and more advanced players will be better off with a 14-foot wide tunnel.
 Width also varies from player to player depending on wingspan, so if you or your batter have longer arms, consider a wider cage.

-Batting Cage Height
+Selecting the Right Batting Cage Height

 What Material Is Best for a Backyard Batting Cage?

-Choosing the right batting cage frame doesn’t end at size – the material used in the frame’s construction is just as important.
-There are three primary materials used to make up a batting cage; Fiberglass, Fiberglass with Steel Rods, and Full Steel.
+Choosing the right batting cage frame doesn’t end at batting cage size – the material used in the frame’s construction is just as important.
+There are three primary materials used to make up a batting cage: Fiberglass, Fiberglass with Steel Rods, and Full Steel.
 Each type has its advantages and disadvantages.
 Fiberglass, for example, can shatter from the impact of a direct hit fast-traveling ball due to a powerful hit.
-On the other hand, Full Steel frames will hold true to their original form against the hardest of hits, and can withstand harsh weather conditions, such as high winds.
+On the other hand, Full Steel frames will hold true to their original form against the hardest of hits and can withstand harsh weather conditions, such as high winds.
 Let’s take a deeper look into what each material brings to the table:

 Fiberglass is the least expensive option of the three material types.
 The lower-priced batting cages are typically made up of a fiberglass construction and frequently won’t be regulation size, but this isn’t always the case.
 Frames made from fiberglass material, particularly the rods or poles, can shatter from the impact of hard-hit balls.
 This is why it’s considered one of the “cheap” options, though it’s a great choice for younger players who are working on developing their eye-hand coordination and swing power.
-The starting price for cages made with a fiberglass structure is about $100, but can range up to $1,000 depending on its size and other features, though fiberglass construction is not commonly used in models more expensive than a few hundred dollars.
+The starting price for cages made with a fiberglass structure is about $100 but can range up to $1,000 depending on its size and other features. fiberglass construction is not commonly used in models more expensive than a few hundred dollars.